Sabedotti/TCC_Civil_Engeneering/README.md

 # TCC_Civil_Engeneering
-The program that i used in my Final Project on my Civil Engeneering degree
+This program was developed for the Final Project on my Civil Engeneering degree.
+This program contains an interface that allows the user to analyze the resistance to axial and normal forces, in reinforced concrete pillars.